fdeblasio/pokeemerald-expansion/README.md

 - Sacred Ash now works in battles although it only revives one Pokémon
 - Soul Dew uses its Gen 6 effect
 - Pokémon that evolve with an item at day or night now can evolve at any time
-- EVs now give one stat increase for every EV but cap out at 63 (individual)/127 (total)
+- EVs now give one stat increase for every EV but cap out at 63 (individual)/127 (total).
+This will lead to the same stats as the old system but easier to train
 - Bird Keepers now use the overworld sprite of male Psychics since it looks more like them than the blond sprite
 - Houndour was added to the Hoenn Pokédex to give Team Magma more variety
 - Frontier Brains have updated teams